Grading the education system: does it truly make the grade?

 2% make the cut-off

-In Kenya, the numbers for these literate “failures”, are worrying.
+In Kenya, the numbers for these literate “failures”, are disturbing.
 800,000 seat the national KCPE exam, for entry to high school.
 Half that number (400,000) seat the KCSE- the gateway to University.
-And 10% of these (40,000) have a chance at a University Education.
-Every year 760,000 are deemed “failures”.
-From the initial, 800,000, a mere 2%, make the grade; succeed.
+And 10% of these (40,000) have a chance at a University education.
+That was in 2016!

-Succeed.
-Because exams mean competition which therefore means race, then the choice of “succeed” is appropriate, I guess.
 But is education a race?
 I don’t think it is.
 Tragically, having been made so, many therefore have made it finite.
 It ends with the degree, the Masters or the PhD and the faster you cross your chosen tape, the more “successful” you are.
-Yet education is infinite.
-In fact, life is the greatest teacher and we learn more out of school than in it.
-Hence why it’s said that education is what you remember after you leave school.

 Education is what you remember after school

-Do you wonder what happens to the 760,000 a year literate failures?
+Do you wonder what happens to the 760,000 a year ‘literate failures’?
 A 2010 USAID report says:

-“Kenyan youth face a complex reality: On one hand, they have a relatively high level of basic education, with a literacy rate at over 90 per cent, and more than half of those who are out of school have completed some or all of secondary schooling.
 However, 75 per cent of the out-of-school youth do not have regular, full-time employment.
 As many as 40,000 of these youth are entering the labour force each year with tertiary education, and facing an employment market that has only created 150,000 new formal sector jobs in the past six years.

 The education system has been and still is designed to be highly individualistic and competitive, in which “paper” examinations determine one’s life opportunities, and the majority “fail” before attaining qualifications that are needed for formal sector employment.
-On the other hand, the education system raises expectations, leading school leavers to shun agricultural work and self-employment”

 Evidently, so long as exams are the wherewithal of education, then “succeed” or “fail”, there is a problem.
 Which begs the question: borrowing from its chosen benchmark, “Does the education system make the A grade?”